-8

-Unit: Health and Rehabilitation Sciences

 Reports To: Department Chair

 Positions Supervised: Athletic Training Students

-- Athletic Training Faculty
+Athletic Training Faculty

 Basic Function: The Program Director is responsible for the day-to-day operation, coordination, supervision, and evaluation of all aspects of the ATP.
-This individual must be an excellent leader, have a broad-based knowledge of the Athletic Training profession, have excellent management skills, and possess the necessary qualifications to perform the functions as identified in the CAATE standards.
-The Program Director must have a minimum of 5 years of experience as a BOC certified athletic trainer, be a full-time teaching faculty member of Temple University, have current BOC certification and licensure as an Athletic Trainer in the State of Pennsylvania, and shall demonstrate teaching, scholarship, and service consistent with institutional standards.
+This individual must be an excellent leader, have a broad-based knowledge of the Athletic Training profession, have excellent management skills, and possess the necessary qualifications to perform the functions as identified in the Commission on Accreditation of Athletic Training Education (CAATE) standards.
+The Program Director must have a minimum of 5 years of experience as a Board of Certification (BOC) certified athletic trainer, be a full-time teaching faculty member of Temple University, have current BOC certification and licensure as an Athletic Trainer in the State of Pennsylvania, and shall demonstrate teaching, scholarship, and service consistent with institutional standards.
 The Program Director shall fulfill the following duties and responsibilities:

-- Provide updated information to the students, staff, and Athletic Training faculty on the ATP. - Determine necessary curriculum changes and institute new academic and clinical courses. - Serve as the liaison with the Department Chair, Department Committees, and advisors on the ATP and its students. - Serve as the liaison with the CAATE, NATA, and the BOC and complete any and all forms or correspondence, which represents the CAATE accredited program. - Document ongoing compliance with CAATE standards on an annual basis including the completion of re-certification reports, self-studies, and coordination of site visits. - Plan, develop, deliver, and assess all components of the program. - Serve as the final authority in determining any actions surrounding students in the CAATE accredited program. - Provide input into the clinical education aspects of the program. - Maintain Athletic Training Students educational files. - Serve as an advisor and assist with career planning.
+- ◆ Provide updated information to the students, staff, and Athletic Training faculty on the ATP. - ♦ Determine necessary curriculum changes and institute new academic and clinical courses - ♦ Serve as the liaison with the Department Chair, Department Committees, and advisors on the ATP and its students. - ♦ Serve as the liaison with the CAATE, National Athletic Trainers' Association (NATA), and the BOC and complete any and all forms or correspondence, which represents the CAATE accredited program. - ♦ Document ongoing compliance with CAATE standards on an annual basis including the completion of re-certification reports, self-studies, and coordination of site visits. - ♦ Plan, develop, deliver, and assess all components of the program. - ♦ Serve as the final authority in determining any actions surrounding students in the CAATE accredited program. - ♦ Provide input into the clinical education aspects of the program. - ♦ Maintain Athletic Training Students educational files. - ♦ Serve as an advisor and assist with career planning.